patternfly/patternfly-react/packages/react-core/src/demos/JumpLinks.md

 This demo shows how jump links can be used in combination with a drawer.

-The scrollable selector passed to the jump links component is an id that was placed on the drawer content component.
+The `scrollableSelector` prop passed to the jump links component is an `id` that was placed on the `DrawerContent` component.

 ```js isFullscreen file="./examples/JumpLinks/JumpLinksWithDrawer.js"
 ```